Muhammad-Qasim-Raza/Architect-Template-Clone-Responsive/README.md

 # Architect-Template-Clone-Responsive
-This repository contains a responsive version of the W3Schools Architect template.
+This repository contains a responsive version of the W3Schools Architect template, which is built using HTML and CSS.
+The website features a modern and sleek design, with a header that includes a navigation bar and a large banner image.
+The responsive design ensures that the website's layout adjusts seamlessly to different screen sizes, from desktop to mobile devices.
+The website includes several sections below the banner image, providing information about the website's services, team members, and contact information.
+The website is built using HTML, CSS with additional CSS media queries included to ensure the responsiveness of the design.